Welcome to LaurelRank

 The LaurelRank Difference

-While traditional rankings often prioritize institutional size or historical reputation, LaurelRank focuses on current faculty achievements and recent scholarly impact.
+While traditional rankings often prioritize institutional size or historical reputation, LaurelRank focuses on current faculty's accomplishments and recent scholarly impact.
 Our approach:

 • Rewards merit: Institutions rise based on their current faculty's accomplishments